 If the VLBA target source is not sufficiently strong for self-calibration and/or if absolute positional information is needed, then VLBA phase referenced observations must be employed (Alef 1989b; Lestrade 1991).
 A VLBA phase reference source should be observed frequently and be within a few degrees of the VLBA target region, otherwise differential atmospheric (tropospheric and ionospheric) propagation effects (Moran 1989b) will prevent accurate phase transfer.
-In the short term, VLBA users can draw candidate phase calibrators from the MERLIN phase calibrator grid of Patnaik et al. (1992), which will eventually be extended cover the entire Northern sky.
+In the short term, VLBA users can draw candidate phase calibrators from the MERLIN phase calibrator grid of Patnaik et al. (1992), which will eventually be extended to cover the sky north of declination -30 degrees.
 Soon after the VLBA correlator achieves smooth operation, NRAO staff will begin a systematic survey of these MERLIN phase calibrators to determine which ones are compact enough to serve as good VLBA phase reference sources and to obtain improved reference source positions.